Guidelines for deploying MLflow models

 Important

-MLflow 2.0 advisory: Notice that the payload's structure has changed in MLflow 2.0.
+The payload structure changed in MLflow 2.0.

-Payload example for a JSON-serialized pandas DataFrames in the split orientation
+JSON-serialized pandas DataFrame in the split orientation

 {